drkOluhv/drkOluhv.github.io/home/_tech_tutorials/1-transition-to-obsidian.md

 ---

 There are a few things you will need to convert your notebook to plain text.
-You will have to have you to have the Notebook locally, so export as required from your online files.
+You will have to havethe Notebook stored locally, so export as required from your online files.
 There are two methods of compeleting the conversion either using Python or Powershell.
 I recommend the Python Version, and if you aren't familiar with using Python yet [Get Started Here.](https://github.com/drkOluhv/drkOluhv.github.io) Otherwise if you'd like to follow the PowerShell Vesion read [PageKey Tech's Post](https://pagekeytech.com/blog/misc/onenote-to-markdown/) as I only go through the Python method here.

 ## Python Version